 If you’re looking to grab your slice of the pie and get in on the action, it’s time to start an email marketing campaign.

-Don’t walk into an email marketing campaign unprepared.
+Don’t walk into an email marketing campaign unprepared, especially if you run an online store.
 Considering you’re here reading about how to do a successful launch, there’s a good chance you’re formulating your strategy now and planning out how to do it for the best results.
+Regardless if you're working with a team of email marketing consultants or getting stuff done on your own, it's important to get the ball moving.
 That’s great!

 Before you set it all up and hit the ground running, take your time to plan out your steps.
-You want a rough idea of what kind of emails you’re going to send, how often you’re going to send them out, and what you’re going to do to stay relevant but still consistent.
+If you’re looking to grab your slice of the pie and get in on the action in order to make money with emails, it’s time to start an email marketing campaign.
+You want a rough idea of what kind of emails you’re going to send, how often you’re going to send them out, and how are you going to follow up the emails.

 For initial planning, you don’t need to be extremely specific.
 It can help to know things well in advance but don’t get too locked in just yet.
 Once you start sending out emails and getting data to analyze, you need to be able to adjust and finetune your strategy to reach your goals.

-Opt-ins, newsletters, promotional gifts, lead marketing, and so many other strategies can be used to bulk up your list with interested readers.
+Opt-ins, newsletters, pop-ups, exit-intent pop-ups, promotional gifts, lead marketing, holiday email marketing, and so many other strategies can be used to bulk up your list with interested readers.
 For email marketing, the quality of your leads is worth more than the quantity on the list.

 There are a lot of different types of emails you can send to consumers.
+You can also send a series of emails as a Sequence to your prospects or customers to achieve your end goal.
 The main ones are these:

 Although transaction brings up images of purchases and money changing hands, transactional emails are any that acknowledge the customer or provide information related to them without necessarily including a CTA.
 Generally, a transactional email is triggered by a customer action, such as signing up to your email list or making a purchase.

-There may be a CTA at the bottom of the email to try to engage them more, but it’s not the focus on the email.
+There may be a CTA at the bottom of the email to try to engage them more, but it’s not the focus of the email.

 Emails that do what you’ve said they would or those that are aimed specifically at giving the customer a special offer, relevant information, or personalized attention at relational.
 Examples of these could be birthday emails (which you should absolutely do if possible, by the way)., curated content suggestions, free gifts, newsletters, etc.